How often do you think about icebergs?

-It was the search for this winning combination that led Lett into a career in law enforcement, and eventually propelled him into the Royalty Protection Department, a division of Scotland Yard that is specifically trained to protect British royalty and foreign dignitaries.
+It was the search for this winning combination that led Lett into a career in law enforcement and eventually, into the Royalty Protection Department, a division of Scotland Yard that is specifically trained to protect British royalty and foreign dignitaries.

-Lett was assigned as the personal protection detail for Princes William and Harry, a post that he would serve in for the next 14 years.
+Lett was assigned as the personal protection detail for Prince William and Harry, a post that he would serve in for the next 14 years.

 Chance Encounter Leads to Minnesota Migration

 While Lett will tell you that he was thrilled and honored to serve his country, he’ll also acknowledge the high demands of the post.